Sarah Thomas (model)

 Sarah Thomas (born 17 March 1980) is an English nutritionist and former fashion model.
 Scouted by Eileen Ford of the Ford Modelling Agency, she appeared in various magazines and modelled for multi-national fashion brands headquartered in the United States, the United Kingdom, France, Germany, Japan and Italy.
 Thomas left the international catwalk scene full-time in late 1998, citing the degrading treatment of girl models and the prevalence of drug use and eating disorders in her field of work.

 Personal life

 Thomas was born on 17 March 1980, in the small village of Swardeston, which is close to Norwich, Norfolk, to Christine and Peter Thomas.
 Both of her parents operated a petrol station and motor repair garage in Swardeston.
 She has one elder brother.
-She was educated at the independent Norwich Cathedral School, studying design technology, mathematics and physics, and achieving six As and three Bs.
-Thomas dropped out of the school in February 1997, just before her A-level examinations sot that she could focus on her modelling career.
+She was educated at the independent Norwich Cathedral School, studying design technology, mathematics and physics, and achieving GCSE grades of six As and three Bs.
+Thomas dropped out of the school in February 1997, just before her A-level examinations so that she could focus on her modelling career.
 Thomas is married to the professional rugby player Daniel Leo and has two children with him.